RelationalDBDesign

 Course goals

-1. architecture: In the context of Oracle’s database, the term architecture refers to the overall design of the product, especially with reference to how the various individual components interact with each other.
-With Oracle, there is memory architecture--referring to how Oracle uses memory, process architecture--referring to the various processes that run to make an Oracle database work, and file architecture--referring to the way in which Oracle uses files.
+1. Process architecture refers to the various processes that run to make an Oracle database work, and file architecture, which refers to the way in which Oracle uses files.

-2. Configure Net8 on client PCs so they can access Oracle on the server
+2. Configure Oracle Net Services on client PCs so they can access Oracle on the server

 3. Effectively use SQL*Plus to run scripts, execute SQL statements, and generate reports